WPSora/invoize/readme.txt

 - **Xendit Integration**: Accept payments conveniently via [Xendit](https://www.xendit.co/en-id/), a payment gateway popular in Indonesia that supports various payment methods.
 Learn more by reviewing their [Terms of Service](https://www.xendit.co/en-id/terms-and-conditions/) and [Privacy Policy](https://www.xendit.co/en-id/privacy-policy/).

 == Changelog ==

+= 1.12.0 | 27 August 2025 =
+* Added support for paypal auto-confirmation in payment page and also support for woocommerce
+* Fixed hide invoize welcome from menu
+* Fixed error on "Don't create invoize if total woocommerce transaction is 0" feature
+* Fixed monthly report not running

 = 1.11.5 | 21 August 2025 =
 * Minor fix